 Remember that every part of a real estate transaction is negotiable.
 So while the home inspection opens the door for more back and forth after you go under contract, how much the home inspection costs you will vary depending on what the inspector finds.

-You can keep costs down by having a top agent in your corner who has your best interests in mind, knows how to combat unwarranted pricey repair requests, and can keep the deal moving forward without a hitch—and that, we’ll argue, is priceless.
+You can keep costs down by having a top agent in your corner who has your best interests in mind, knows how to combat unwarranted pricey repair requests, and can keep the deal moving forward without a hitch.